argoproj-labs/training-material/argo-workflows/getting-started/cli.md

-To run workflows, the easiest way is to use the Argo CLI, you can download it as follows:
+To run workflows, the easiest way is to use the Argo CLI, you can install it as follows:
 ```bash
 curl -sLO https://github.com/argoproj/argo-workflows/releases/download/v3.6.2/argo-linux-amd64.gz
 gunzip argo-linux-amd64.gz